MultiSafepay/docs/content/my-account/create-account.md

 You receive an email containing your **security code**.

-**2.** Use your security code to sign in to your account:
+2. Use your security code to sign in to your account:

 - [Live account](https://merchant.multisafepay.com/)
 - [Test account](https://testmerchant.multisafepay.com/)

-**3.** Live accounts open by default to the onboarding steps page.
+3. Live accounts open by default to the onboarding steps page.
 You can navigate away from this page, and return to it via the button under **Alert**.

-**4.** For partner/primary accounts, an account manager contacts you to confirm the appropriate account structure for your needs, and guide you through the [onboarding process](/getting-started/guide/#5-onboard-your-account).
+4. For partner/primary accounts, an account manager contacts you to confirm the appropriate account structure for your needs, and guide you through the [onboarding process](/onboarding/).

 For any questions, email <support@multisafepay.com>

-## Switching to MultiSafepay from another PSP
+# Switching to MultiSafepay from another PSP

 You can sign up for a MultiSafepay account while still using another PSP without incurring any costs.
 A test account lets you process test payments and gives access to all features.
 MultiSafepay only starts charging monthly fees when you onboard, go live, and begin processing real payments.

-### Transferring tokens
+## Transferring tokens
 In collaboration with your current PSP, we can securely transfer tokenized credit card details.
 This is especially useful if you process [recurring payments](/features/recurring-payments/) or want to offer existing customers the option of reusing their credit card details.

+> 📘 **More info**
-For more information, email <sales@multisafepay.com>
+> For more information or support, email <sales@multisafepay.com>